Gender studies: Feminist psychoanalytic theory

 Feminist theorists such as Juliet Mitchell, Nancy Chodorow, Jessica Benjamin, Jane Gallop, Bracha L. Ettinger, Shoshana Felman, Griselda Pollock, Luce Irigaray and Jane Flax have developed a Feminist psychoanalysis and argued that psychoanalytic theory is vital to the feminist project and must, like other theoretical traditions, be criticized by women as well as transformed to free it from vestiges of sexism (i.e. being censored).
 Shulamith Firestone, in The Dialectic of Sex, calls Freudianism the misguided feminism and discusses how Freudianism is almost completely accurate, with the exception of one crucial detail: everywhere that Freud writes "penis", the word should be replaced with "power".

 Critics such as Elizabeth Grosz accuse Jacques Lacan of maintaining a sexist tradition in psychoanalysis.
 Others, such as Judith Butler, Bracha L. Ettinger and Jane Gallop have used Lacanian work, though in a critical way, to develop gender studies.
 According to J. B. Marchand, "The gender studies and queer theory are rather reluctant, hostile to see the psychoanalytic approach."
 For Jean-Claude Guillebaud, gender studies (and activists of sexual minorities) "besieged" and consider psychoanalysis and psychoanalysts as "the new priests, the last defenders of the genital normality, morality, moralism or even obscurantism".

 Judith Butler's worries about the psychoanalytic outlook under which sexual difference is "undeniable" and pathologizing any effort to suggest that it is not so paramount and unambiguous ...".
 According to Daniel Beaune and Caterina Rea, the gender-studies "often criticized psychoanalysis to perpetuate a family and social model of patriarchal, based on a rigid and timeless version of the parental order".

 Literary theory

 Psychoanalytically oriented French feminism focused on visual and literary theory all along.
 Virginia Woolf's legacy as well as "Adrienne Rich's call for women's revisions of literary texts, and history as well, has galvanized a generation of feminist authors to reply with texts of their own".
 Griselda Pollock and other feminists have articulated Myth and poetry and literature, from the point of view of gender.

+Postcolonialism and Decolonialism

+Decolonial studies is an interdisciplinary study that analyzes the lasting impact of colonialism and the structures that create and maintain systems of knowledge, power, and hierarchy.
+Race and Gender are considered to be two of the spheres of 'coloniality' by Aníbal Quijano.
+Marìa Lugones called the method of overcoming the coloniality of gender to be 'decolonial feminism', which addressed the central role of gender and race played in sustaining colonial hierarchies.
+Building on this foundation, McShane argues that the very foundation of gender studies, gender performativity and intersectionality function are decolonial methodologies that challenge the eurocentric and imperialism framework within the western academic institutions.

+Chandra Talpadea Mohanty, a transnational feminist scholar, published Under Western Eyes - Feminist Scholarship and Colonial Discourses in 1984, in which she critiqued the homogenous and victimized image of "Third World Woman", and the experiences of whom are incredibly diverse given historical, cultural and individual backgrounds.
+This hinged the power relationship between different lived experiences and importance of constructing diverse narratives.